Achieving zero heap memory allocations with LINQ operations.

 I’ve been emphasizing the importance of the use of value types for raw performance but, another advantage is that they are allocated on the stack.
 This means that, they don’t contribute to increasing the frequency of the garbage collection.
 The deallocation is deterministic.
 It’s immediately performed when it gets out of scope.

 One of my objectives for this project is to get as close as possible to zero heap allocations.

 To achieve zero allocation in this project, I declare all enumerables and enumerators as

 struct but, this is still not enough.
 We have to avoid copies of these value types due to passing-by-value, boxing or defensive copies.
 Check my previous articles in this series to find how I take care of that.

 There was a particular pattern in my code that I missed and where there was a heap allocation in disguise.
-It appears at line 8 of this code:

 A new instance of an enumerator is created by calling

 TEnumerator that, by using generics constraints, allows the enumerator not to be boxed.
 Well, in this case, that’s not true…

 IEnumerator<TSource> that boxes the enumerator.
 The cast to